 Several factors determine the permitted size of an accessory structure or not.
 These include height, floor area, number of visitors, and economic importance.
 For example, the maximum eave height of your detached garage cannot exceed the maximum eave height of your house.
 The only exception is if you situate it so it can’t be viewed from the front property line.

 Accessory structures such as garages, barns and storage units are subject to the same lot restrictions as principal structures.
-In St John’s County, the zoning regulations are found in Sec.
-2.02.04 of the Land Development Code (Accessory Uses).
 Here’s a summary of the county’s building permit requirements, with homeowners in mind:

 - The accessory structure must be located on the same lot as your house.